Kismet

 I distributed surveys to TV viewers to understand their experiences with existing apps and the challenges they encounter when trying to relax with TV.
 The feedback from the 10 responses I received challenged my assumptions and provided direction on which features to prioritize.

 I conducted interviews with 5 individuals who find enjoyment and relaxation in watching TV and movies.
 These participants represented a diverse range of technological proficiency levels, an important consideration since I aim to ensure that my app is user-friendly even for those who may not be tech-savvy.
+Using affinity mapping, I organized interview responses to identify recurring themes and issues.
+Among all participants, common themes included decision paralysis, selecting shows to watch with others, and using TV as a means of relaxation.

 POVs and HMWs